How to quickly resize images on Mac

 How to resize an image on Mac iPhoto?

-Apple’s iPhoto, or its newer substitute, Photos, can also be used to change image size.
-Here’s how it works: open the app and select your photo.
+To resize an image in Apple’s iPhoto, or its newer substitute, Photos, open the app and select your photo.
 Then, click File > Export.
 In the new window that pops up on the screen, change Width and Height, or apply your custom preset.
 Export the photo.

 How to resize an image on Mac for wallpaper?

 If you want to use a specific image as your Mac wallpaper but the size doesn’t seem right, here’s how you can change it: Open System Settings > Wallpaper.
-Scroll down to Pictures and select your image.
+Click Picture and select your image.
 Choose Fit to Screen, Fill Screen, or Stretch to Fit (you’ll see a live preview, which will help you pick the right option).